kamdem-arielle/aws-serverless-note-app/documentation/lambda-dynamodb-setup-with-cognito/lambda-dynamodb-setup.md

    - Set an **App client name** (e.g. `notes-app-client`)
    - **Do not generate a client secret** (required for browser-based apps using the Cognito Identity JS SDK)
 8. Review and **Create** the User Pool
-9. Note down the following values — you'll need them in both frontend and backend configuration:
+9. Note down the following values — I needed them in both frontend and backend configuration:
    - **User Pool ID** (e.g. `us-east-1_XXXXXXXXX`)
    - **App Client ID** (e.g. `6ptv8h09uuo2cartec2v0r55a4`)